Belts of Green in the Washington Suburbs

 It was provided by the ISS Crew Earth Observations Facility and the Earth Science and Remote Sensing Unit at NASA Johnson Space Center.
 Stay up-to-date with the latest content from NASA as we explore the universe and discover more about our home planet.

-Because the account originates with NASA News Releases, it functions best as a primary institutional report that is close to the data and operations, not as independent scientific validation.
+Because the account originates with NASA Earth Observatory, it functions best as a primary institutional report that is close to the data and operations, not as independent scientific validation.
 Institutional communications are produced by organizations with legitimate interests in presenting their work in a favorable light, which does not make them unreliable but does make them partial.
 Details that complicate the narrative, including instrument limitations, unexpected failures and results below projections, tend to be minimized relative to progress messages.
 Technical documentation and peer-reviewed publications, where they exist, provide the complementary layer that institutional releases cannot substitute.